andyman1222/ThanosBot/README.md

 Summon Thanos by calling him.
 Type his name before your message ("Thanos " + whatever) or @ him ("@Thanos " + whatever) *He will tell you all of his commands that way.*

+NOTE: You have to move the ThanosBot role in server settings above all roles that you would like Thanos to balance, otherwise he won't have the power to do so.

 __Thanos can:__

 * ban: just specify whomst you want to ban and he will bring balance at your request